This is the complete user manual. See the link below for the quick start guide.

 Enable/Disable Check Box

 To the left of each folder type is a checkbox that is normally checked.
 If the box is unchecked, no settings will be changed for that folder type.
-That is, it will retain it’s Windows default settings.
+That is, it will retain its Windows default settings.
 This will NOT retain any user set views.
 Any folders of this type will revert to whatever the Windows default view is for that folder type.

 If the Advanced interface is enabled, there is also a checkbox beside Global.
 This checkbox can be used to enable or disable ALL folder types with one click.
 This may be useful if you wish to leave the majority of folder types at their Windows default views and just set a select few to new default views.